tanmaynema1/spiral-ai/README.md

 3. **Add a .env File**: Create a new .env file and add your OPENAI_API_KEY.

-4. **Run the Application**: Launch the Spiral AI application and start uploading your legal documents.
+4. **Run the Application**: Launch the Spiral AI application and start uploading your Research documents.

 5. **Ask Questions**: Once your document is uploaded, use the chat interface to ask questions and receive insights.

 ## Usage

-1. Upload your legal document.
+1. Upload your Research document.

 2. Start a conversation by asking questions about the document's content.